XilinJia/NewPipeX/README.md

 ## Copyright

-New files and modifications in the project is copyrighted in 2024 by Xilin Jia.
+New files and contents in the project are copyrighted in 2024 by Xilin Jia.

-Original contents from the forked project maintains copyrights of the NewPipe team.
+Original contents from the forked project maintain copyrights of the NewPipe team.